maxalmonte14/phpcollections/README.md

 PHPCollections is a set of data structures that try to make your life easier when you're working with PHP and large sets of data.
 Inspired by languages like Java or C#, PHPCollections offers data structures like List, Map, Stack and more, check it out!

-> **Note**: This package is under actual development, so maybe all the possible features cannot be available at the time you install it.

 ## Requirements

 ```